Essential Fabric Quality Reports for Bulk Cutting Approval of Fabrics

 This is a guest contribution from Ashish Kumar Gupta

 Fabric is the main raw material for garment manufacturing and it involves 60-70% of total garment cost.
-To ensure that only quality fabric is used in garments, factory takes precautionary measures and set up fabric inspection department with qualified personnel.
-Standard procedures of fabric inspection, preparing inspection report following international or national standards followed by top tier garment manufacturers have been explained in this article.
+To ensure that only quality fabric is used in garments, the factory takes precautionary measures and sets up a fabric inspection department with qualified personnel.
+Standard procedures of fabric inspection, and preparing inspection reports following international or national standards followed by top tier garment manufacturers have been explained in this article.

-As per quality standards, prior to bulk production cutting, factory prepares following three reports and takes approval from authorised person.
+As per quality standards, prior to bulk production cutting, the factory prepares the following three reports and takes approval from authorised person.

 1. Fabric inspection report